MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/implement-a-trial-version-of-your-app.md

 If you configure your app as a [free trial in the Windows Dev Center dashboard](../publish/set-app-pricing-and-availability.md#free-trial) so that customers can use your app for free during a trial period, you can entice your customers to upgrade to the full version of your app by excluding or limiting some features during the trial period.
 Determine which features should be limited before you begin coding, then make sure that your app only allows them to work when a full license has been purchased.
 You can also enable features, such as banners or watermarks, that are shown only during the trial, before a customer buys your app.

-Apps that target Windows 10, version 1607, or later can use members of the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) class in the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace to determine if the user has a trial license for your app and be notified if the state of the license changes while your app is running.
+This article shows how to use members of the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) class in the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace to determine if the user has a trial license for your app and be notified if the state of the license changes while your app is running.
+This namespace is available to apps that target Windows 10, version 1607, or later.

 > [!NOTE]
 > This article is applicable to apps that target Windows 10, version 1607, or later.
 If your app targets an earlier version of Windows 10, you must use the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace instead of the **Windows.Services.Store** namespace.
-For more information, see [In-app purchases and trials using the Windows.ApplicationModel.Store namespace](in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md).
+For more information, see [this article](exclude-or-limit-features-in-a-trial-version-of-your-app.md).

 ## Guidelines for implementing a trial version